marinaevers/asevis/README.md

 orientation.
 Do not change the signature of the function but you can change the body freely.
 You can also import further Python packages.

-After you implemented the measure you want to use or to test, click ''Compute'' to update the other views.
+After you implemented the measure you want to use or to test, click ``Compute`` to update the other views.

 ### Heatmap